APLMOOC/APLMOOC/docs/course/ch7/part2.md

     - `.apln` for namespaces

 Now, you no longer have to use the `)save` or `)load` command to store workspaces: all you have to do is use LINK!
 Actually, if you're using LINK, don't use the `)save` and `)load` commands.
-Strage things will happen if you do...
+Strange things will happen if you do...

 ## Loading your code from a linked folder